ChaleeCh/ChaleeCh/README.md

-- 👋 Hi, I’m @ChaleeCh
+- 👋 Hi, I’m Chalee!
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Web Design and Development.
-- 🌱 I’m currently learning data science, python
+- 🌱 I’m currently learning python programming and full stack web development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking any opportunities that would allow me to grow and gain experience in the above fields.
-- 📫 How to reach me ...
+- 📫 Reach me at chaleechansa@gmail.com

 <!---
 ChaleeCh/ChaleeCh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.